-The benefits of retirees (and most survivors) are increased annually with the full COLA, except for those first entering the armed services on or after August 1, 1986, who elect the \$30,000 CSB.
+The benefits of retirees (and most survivors) are increased annually with the full COLA, with two exceptions.
+One is for those first entering the armed services on or after August 1, 1986, who elect the \$30,000 CSB.
 Their benefits are increased annually with a partial COLA equal to the full COLA minus 1% (except if the full COLA is less than or equal to 1%).
 A one-time restoral is given to a partial COLA recipient on the first day of the month after the retiree's 62nd birthday.
 At this time, retired pay (or the survivor benefit, if the retiree is deceased) is increased to the amount that would have been payable had full COLAs been in effect.
 Annual partial COLAs continue after this restoral.
+The second exception is for non-disabled retirees (and their survivors) entering the armed services on or after January 1, 2014, who decline the CSB and are under age 62 (or when the retiree would have been 62 in the case of survivors).
+This group also receives the full COLAs annually.